ZakariaOB/Az204PrepProject/3_ImplementAzureSecurity_2025/1_Authorize_Authenticate/1_Practice/AuthenticationAndAuthorization.md

     - It's always better to use Azure for security to benefit from : MFA for example, password  hashed etc ..
     - Authentication : Azure active directory which is the identity provider here
     - Authorization : Using tokens
-    - Othe identity providers : Linkedin, Facebook, Google etc ..
+    - Other identity providers : Linkedin, Facebook, Google etc ..
     - Authorization is Azure is compliant with OAuth2

 - OAuth2 standard